-Choose the Right way for You to Consolidate Credit Card Debt
+Choose the Right Way to Consolidate Credit Card Debt

-The major ways to consolidate credit card debt are as follows:
+The primary ways to consolidate credit card debt are as follows:

 - Home Equity Loan or cash-out refinance